dojo/intern-helper/README.md

 const h = harness(() => w(MyWidget, {}), [ compareId ]);
 ```

-For all assertions using the returned `harness` API will now only test identified `id` properties using the `comparator` instead of the standard equality.
+For all assertions, using the returned `harness` API will now only test identified `id` properties using the `comparator` instead of the standard equality.

 ## selectors

-The `harness` APIs commonly support a concept of css style selectors to target nodes within the virtual DOM for assertions and operations.
-The full list of supported selectors be found [here](https://github.com/fb55/css-select#supported-selectors).
+The `harness` APIs commonly support a concept of CSS style selectors to target nodes within the virtual DOM for assertions and operations.
+Review the [full list of supported selectors](https://github.com/fb55/css-select#supported-selectors) for more information.

 In addition to the standard API:

-* The `@` sigil is supported as shorthand for targeting a node's `key` property
+* The `@` symbol is supported as shorthand for targeting a node's `key` property
-* The `classes` property is used instead of `class` when using the stand shorthand `.` for targeting classes
+* The `classes` property is used instead of `class` when using the standard shorthand `.` for targeting classes

-## harness.expect
+## `harness.expect`

 The most common requirement for testing is to assert the structural output from a widget's `render` function. `expect` accepts a render function that returns the expected render output from the widget under test.